-Penalty: a fine of $25 000.
+Penalty for this subsection: a fine of $25 000.

 (2) A member of a committee who has a material personal interest in a matter being considered or about to be considered by the committee must, as soon as possible after the relevant facts have come to the member’s knowledge, disclose the nature of the interest at a meeting of the committee.

-Penalty: a fine of $25 000.
+Penalty for this subsection: a fine of $25 000.

 (3) Subsection (2) applies to a person who is a member of the committee and also a member of the Board even though the person has already disclosed the nature of the interest at a meeting of the Board.

-(4) A disclosure under subsection (1) or (2) is to be recorded in the minutes of the meeting.
+(4) A disclosure under subsection (1) or (2) must be recorded in the minutes of the meeting.

+[Section 108 amended: No. 3 of 2023 s.
+67 and 87.]

 109. Voting by interested Board member

 (1) A member who has a material personal interest in a matter that is being considered by the Board —